 Ha Long Tran had been born in Vietnam, and while he was not tall, he was a big man.
 He was well-known for his fierce temper, and for the posse of threatening looking security guards who accompanied him wherever he went.
 With only a minimal amount of effort the boys discovered that Tran’s office was just a few blocks away on Avenue C.

 It also didn’t take William and Adam long to find local residents who had stories of Tran’s wrong doings, and the magnitude of his injustices quickly became apparent.
-Not only was he steamrolling and blackmailing thousands of people out of their hard-earned money by demanding under-the-counter bribes to keep these individuals and businesses safe, he was single-handedly pumping more toxic gases into the New Eden atmosphere than possibly any individual in the city via his chain of dirty, unhygienic, and ill-equipped laundries.
-Ha Long Tran appeared to be operating not only outside of the law, but also outside of the moral conscience of the environmentally awakening consciousness of humanity at the start of the 21st century; SMEGMA had found its first target.
+Not only was he steamrolling and blackmailing thousands of people out of their hard-earned money by demanding under-the-counter bribes to keep these individuals and businesses safe, but he was also single-handedly pumping more toxic gases into the New Eden atmosphere than possibly any individual in the city via his chain of dirty, unhygienic, and ill-equipped laundries.
+Ha Long Tran was operating not only outside of the law, but also outside of the moral conscience of the environmentally awakening consciousness of humanity at the start of the 21st century: SMEGMA had found its first target.

 And so, William’s story also arrives at the all-important point in time: July 4th, 2020.

-William and Adam have been joined by Mrs Chu on the board of SMEGMA.
-Impressed by the boys’ success in taking down Ha Long Tran, Lola has been forced to admit the brilliance of William’s scheme, and has deigned to lead the group . . . provided the name is changed.
+Impressed by the boys’ success in taking down Ha Long Tran, Mrs. Chu has been forced to admit the brilliance of William’s scheme and has deigned to guide the group—from a suitable distance given her high profile in US politics—provided the name is changed.
 As a result, SMEGMA has been renamed the Eco-Vigilante Action Group, E-VAG.
-Bernard, Amir, Alex Abercrombie, and myself, along with five other new members, have swelled the number of members of E-VAG to twelve.
+Bernard, Amir, Alex Abercrombie, and I, along with seven other new members, have swelled the number of members of E-VAG to thirteen.
 The small group has a lot of enthusiasm buoying its forward momentum, and the gathering in Bernard’s Bookstore tonight is buzzing with excitement.